 - “Engage, educate and empower the East Bay in creating a hunger-free community.”

 - The EBFP offers both a client-choice food pantry and a low-cost thrift shop.
-The thrift shop was established as a way to sustain the EBFP mission.
+The thrift shop was established as a way to help sustain the EBFP mission.

-3. How is the EBFP connected to the RI Community Food Bank?
+How is the EBFP connected to the RI Community Food Bank?

 - EBFP is helping to support their goal of offering more sites with more hours of operation to improve accessibility to those in need.

-4. Who is eligible to shop?
+Who is eligible to shop?

 - Anyone can shop in the thrift shop.
-The thrift shop is open to the public Wednesdays through Saturdays from 10-5.
-Pantry clients only may shop on Wednesdays during pantry hours (10-5).
+The thrift shop is open Wednesday (10-5pm), Thursday/Friday (10-4pm), and Saturday (10–3pm).

-5. How much food does a client receive?
+How much food does a client receive?

 - The food pantry is a “client-choice” system.
 The amount varies according to a client’s need, food preferences, and household size, but equals about one week’s food per family member.
 In addition, clients may pick up produce every Friday as part of our Fresh Food Friday program.
 Qualifying clients may also participate in our other food programs.

-6. How do you know if pantry clients are really in need and not abusing the system?
+How do you know if pantry clients are really in need and not abusing the system?

 - Food is available to anyone stating need.
 The EBFP operates on an honor system; income is not verified.